 That’s where texting can come into play.
 It gives your patrons the unique opportunity to converse with you directly, which means they’re more likely to tell you exactly how they feel—the good and the bad—so you can improve the customer experience.

-2. Ask customers to write online reviews
+2. Ask customers to post reviews on Yelp, Google, etc

 Online reviews can make or break a restaurant.
 In fact, research shows that 95% of people look at review sites when choosing a place to dine.
 Basically, online review sites are your new homepage if you run a local restaurant.